brannala/BA3/doc/BA3Manual.md

 ### 5.5 Interpreting the individual ancestry output in BA3indiv.txt

-If the command line option `-g` is used the ﬁle `BA3indiv.txt` is created in the current work- ing directory at the end of the MCMC run.
+If the command line option `-g` is used the ﬁle `BA3indiv.txt` is created in the current working directory at the end of the MCMC run.
 If we use the command
 ```
 ./BA3SNP -v -g -a0.30 -f0.50 -t -s100 -i10000000 -b1000000 -n100 \
 -o run1out.txt examples/3pop.txt